Republican pressure intensifies to end family separations at border

 She said there has been a 314 percent increase in adults and children arriving at the border fraudulently in the last five months.
 Nielsen also blasted Congress for demanding the administration not enforce the laws that Congress itself has passed.

-“Surely it is the beginning of the unraveling of democracy when the body who makes the laws, instead of changing them, tells the enforcement body not to enforce the law”
+“Surely it is the beginning of the unraveling of democracy when the body who makes the laws, instead of changing them, tells the enforcement body not to enforce the law.”

 Yet other Republicans are now putting pressure on the administration to change course.